geeeeenccc/Quantum-DS-test/task 2/README.md

 To handle large satellite images, a downscaling approach is implemented.
 The images are iteratively downsampled to a specified number of levels, making the matching process more efficient without losing key features.

+## Data

+The data used in this project is from the [Farm Pin Crop Detection Challenge](https://zindi.africa/competitions/farm-pin-crop-detection-challenge/data).
+You can download the required files from the competition data page.

 ## Project Structure

 - **SIFT_BFMatcher.py**: Python script containing the SIFT and BFMatcher implementation with cloud masking.